sebschlicht/bachelor-thesis/cluster-setup.md

 This configuration is a result of the [HA setup tutorial](http://neo4j.com/docs/stable/ha-setup-tutorial.html) and the [performance guide](http://docs.neo4j.org/chunked/stable/performance-guide.html).
 Detailed information can be found in the [HA configuration section](http://neo4j.com/docs/stable/ha-configuration.html) and the [server configuration section](http://neo4j.com/docs/stable/server-configuration.html) of the documentation.

+Only changes in the configuration files are noted.
 The configuration files can be found at `$NEO_HOME/conf` with `$NEO_HOME` being `/var/lib/neo4j` when installed via package manager.

 #### Master (neoslave1)